-I want you to use CFT, or any model, for that matter, as a ‘mirror’ – to look at yourself as you practise the art of working differently.
+For my part, I want you to use CFT, or any model, for that matter, as a ‘mirror’ – to look at yourself as you practise the art of being different.

 The CFT approach shares with this website an interest in thinking-about- breathing as a helpful start when we want to make change.
 CFT refers to this experiment as “soothing rhythmic breathing” It adds a focus on diaphragmatic breathing; that is, belly or abdominal breathing.
 I like the way it encourages us to “play with the speed of your breath until you find a comfortable, soothing rhythm of breath“.

-Engage with thinking-about-breathing.
-As this continues, focus on how your legs feel.
+As you continue to think-about-breathing, focus on how your legs feel.
 On your out-breath imagine any tension in your legs and notice how it can flow down your legs and out of your body.
 Let the tension go on that out-breath.

 As you breathe in, notice the energy that flows into and through your body.
 You can tense your leg muscles as you breathe in.
 Allow them to relax as you breathe out.

 If you experiment with progressive relaxation you will find you can do this experiment with every part of your body – starting at the very top, with your skull, and working down to your smallest pinkie.

 Finish such experiments slowly; try a slow count from 1 up to five.
 It might help.
 Also, you can move your body around a little with your in-breath.
 Notice how your body feels as you do this.

 There are other comments of safe experiments when we have experienced trauma; see this page.